pocketbird/guidelines/BMI.md

 - Expect and accomodate change
 - The simplest option is usually the best
 - Reduce the amount of moving parts
+- CSS Framework != UI Toolkit.
+A CSS Framework is a very simple set of rules, guidelines, and a foundation for building out CSS.
+A UI Toolkit is a pre-styled collection of UI elements (i.e. Bootstrap).

+## Editor configs, etc.

+1. Use comments!!!
+Comments slow down your *immediate* work but, speed up all *future* work (including the work of any developer who has to figure out how to read your code)
+2. Remove Trailing Whitespace
+3. Indent/Tab = TWO (2) spaces, *not four (4)*.
+4. Ensure newline at end of file
+5. Translate tabs to spaces